Kurt Blome: Postwar activities and employment by the United States

 Blome was arrested in Munich on 17 May 1945 by the United States Counter Intelligence Corps (an army intelligence service).
-He had no papers except his driving licence.
+He had no papers except his driving license.
 After some weeks of custody, during which the CIC checked on his identity, Blome was taken to Kransberg Castle (a medieval castle north of Frankfurt).
 After his arrival at the castle a secret message was transmitted to Operation Alsos, an Anglo-American team of experts, tasked with investigating the state of German and Italian weapons technology towards the end of the war:In 1943 Blome was studying bacteriological warfare, although officially he was involved in cancer research, which was however only a camouflage.
 Blome additionally served as deputy health minister of the Reich.
 Would like you to send investigators?"

 It is believed that American intervention saved Blome from the gallows in exchange for information about biological warfare, nerve gas, and providing advice on to the American chemical and biological weapons programs.
 In November 1947, two months after his Nuremberg acquittal, Blome was interviewed by four representatives from Camp Detrick, Maryland, including H.W.
 Batchelor, in which he "identified biological warfare experts and their location and described different methods of conducting biological warfare."

 Blome was hired by Sidney Gottlieb to work on the MK-Ultra program.

 In 1951, he was hired by the U.S. Army Chemical Corps under Project 63, one of the successors to Operation Paperclip, to work on chemical warfare.
 His file neglected to mention Nuremberg.
-Denied a visa by the U.S. Consul in Frankfurt, he was employed at European Command Intelligence Center at Oberursel, West Germany.
+Denied a visa by the U.S. Consul in Frankfurt, he was employed at the European Command Intelligence Center at Oberursel, West Germany.
 He worked there on a never-declassified top secret project labeled in Blome's foreign scientist case file as "Army, 1952, Project 1975".

 He was not arrested or charged with war crimes again after his acquittal at the Nuremberg Doctors' Trial in 1947.
-He also continued to practice medicine in West Germany, and was active in politics as a member of the national-conservative German Party.
+He also continued to practice medicine in West Germany and was active in politics as a member of the national-conservative German Party.
 He died in Dortmund in 1969.